Neil Fogarty, President

 Most memorable customer story: When I worked at the Milford office, I worked with a couple Mr. and Mrs. Valz, on a pre-need memorial for themselves.
 We got to know each other well and I even invited them to my wedding!
 They were such a sweet couple and would bring me chocolates every time they came in to look at artwork.

 My family: I grew up in the Cincinnati area and graduated from Lebanon High School in 2007.
-I have been married to my husband for six years now and we just had our first child, Cecilia, in November 2017.
-We also have three cats and a Newfoundland dog named Lexie.
+I have been married to my husband for nine years now and we have one girl, Cecilia, and we are expecting our second in August of 2021.
+We also have two cats and a Newfoundland dog named Lexie.

 Lisa George, Memorial Consultant, Middletown Branch